Mahsalo/Recommendation_System_Projects/README.md

   * SVD
   * SGD (Stochastic Gradient Descent), slower convergence compared to WALS
   * WALS (Weighted Alternating Least Square)
-* In ALS, the optimization problem would be **iterative** and it wouold be alternating between:
+* In ALS, the optimization problem would be **iterative** and it would be alternating between:
   * Fixing the matrix U and solving for V
   * Fixing the matrix V and solving for U